MicrosoftDocs/architecture-center/docs/example-scenario/digital-health/patient-data-ohdsi-omop-cdm-content.md

-OHDSI (Observational Health Data Sciences and Informatics) created and maintains the [OMOP CDM](https://www.ohdsi.org/data-standardization/the-common-data-model) (Observational Medical Outcomes Partnership Common Data Model) standard and associated OHDSI software tools to visualize and analyze clinical health data.
+Observational Health Data Sciences and Informatics (OHDSI) created and maintains the [Observational Medical Outcomes Partnership Common Data Model (OMOP CDM)](https://www.ohdsi.org/data-standardization/the-common-data-model) standard and associated OHDSI software tools to visualize and analyze clinical health data.
 These tools facilitate the design and execution of analyses on standardized, patient-level, observational data.

 OHDSI on Azure allows organizations that want to use the OMOP CDM and the associated analytical tools to easily deploy and operate the solution on the Azure platform.